What It's Like to Be a Medical Scribe

 How long did it take to be trained?

 After I was hired, I trained for about one month, then was paired with another scribe who had prior experience so I could shadow her twice a week in the clinic.
-She taught me the ins-and-outs of the electronic medical record (EMR) system used to access and update each patient’s chart.
+She taught me the ins and outs of the electronic medical record (EMR) system used to access and update each patient’s chart.
 Once I was on my own, I found there was a steep learning curve for the first few months, from adjusting to the pace of the clinic to understanding each provider’s unique style and approach to patient visits.
 Currently, I typically work with a single physician on a given day, although I may also work with more than one provider during busier periods.

 Although we use one EMR system clinic-wide, each provider tends to have a distinct way of formatting their exam findings and assessments.
 Furthermore, there are three different medical offices where our physicians practice, each with its own equipment, dedicated team of receptionists and medical assistants, and unique layout for exam rooms.
 This can be difficult for new scribes, as you must learn to implement different ways of charting according to the provider’s preference and layout of each clinic.
 I found meeting with physicians beforehand allowed me time to feel well prepared in advance of their patient visits.
 In the end, I was always able to receive help from fellow scribes and the medical staff whenever I had questions or needed assistance.